stowns/sonofabatch/README.md

 sonofabatch
 ===========
-Quickly add a batch endpoint to your ExpressJS app or provide a batch facade to an existing JSON REST service.
+Instantly add a batch endpoint to your ExpressJS API

 ### usage